If you're looking for a highly experienced TMJ pain treatment dentist near you in Berkshire, then our expert team can help.

-If you suffer from TMJ Disorder or other jaw problems, then we would be delighted to help.
-Our experienced dentists have a deep understanding of jaw anatomy and function, enabling them to effectively diagnose underlying causes of pain and restricted movement.
+Our friendly TMJ dentists have a deep understanding of jaw anatomy and function, enabling them to effectively diagnose underlying causes of pain and restricted movement.
 These can then be addressed with the correct management and treatment.
-Our TMJ Disorder assessment costs from only £95.

 Temporomandibular Joint (commonly known as TMJ) Disorder refers to a range of conditions related to pain in the jaw muscles.
 Jaw problems can be extremely unpleasant and affect around one in every ten people in the UK at some point during their lives.